solodev/cloud-documentation/src/tutorials/wordpress/secure-wordpress-with-cdn/index.md

 **Pro Tip:** Confirm the correct CloudFront distribution by matching its domain name in the CloudFront dashboard.
 !!!

+!!! warning Note:
+If your domain starts with www (e.g., `www.example.com`) and you want the root domain (`example.com`) to redirect to your website with www, or vice versa, create a new record.
+Leave the record name empty, and follow the same procedure as before: set the record type to A, choose alias, and select your CloudFront distribution.
+!!!

 ## Access your CMS

 Now it's time to log into your WordPress dashboard and start building your website!
 Here's how: